Personality Dell'Arte

 If you wish to know more about Psychodrama you can visit www.zso.fi/psychodrama

-Physical Theatre provides a set of exercises, games and playful techniques that supports the embodiment of the different roles, thus encouraging a deeper experience of the process.
-The result is a deep artistic and emotional work, involving the body in a dynamic of play, spontaneity.
+Physical Theatre provides a set of exercises, games and playful techniques that support the embodiment of the different roles, thus encouraging a deeper experience of the process.
+The result is a deep artistic and emotional work, involving the body in a dynamic of play and spontaneity.

 Theatre artists will discover a fun way to work on themselves with psychological depth and theatrical delight.